Deborah Rudibaugh

 wrapped in plastic.

-just cover it up Dave, cover it up and I'm going to call mom and she took off running into the house and Steph comes back out maybe 10 minutes later.
+And she took off running into the house.
+And Steph comes back out maybe 10 minutes later.

 Mom said it's illegal wild game that Jake shot like a bear.